As an Amazon Associate we earn from qualifying purchases.

 Not all plus size women necessarily have full figures but there’s a greater tendency that some have big breasts as well.
 For women who are both plus size and full figure, bra cup sizes need to be D or above, and band sizes 38 or higher, as seen in the best push up bras for plus size.

-If this applies to you, it's important to note this because some brands offer just one or the other.
-Many more have extended their selections, though.
+If this applies to you, it’s important to note this because some brands offer just one or the other.
+Many more have extended their selections, though, and some bands even provide smoothing benefits for all unwanted bulges.
 Thank the trends and body positive movements!
 Fulfilling the right measurements for both will prevent your bra and its straps from sliding down as it gives in to the weight of your breasts.

 Full figure women have plenty more to hide.
 With big busts, coverage is almost never a matter of debate when it comes to support bras for their body type.
 This means bras should be labeled full coverage, or cups should reach at least an inch above the nipple if they’re a plunge or low-neck type.

 Women with big busts don’t need any more help from bras to make their breasts look bigger.
 Most don’t want it as well.
 Soft cups or no pads at all are much more preferable if you don’t want the extra volume, which you don’t need anyway.

 To make up for the lack of support in the non-padded cups, underwires usually saves you with the necessary assistance.
-So you know the underwire wouldn't poke you or be uncomfortable, it must be built into your bra in a shape that matches your natural breasts.
+This is especially useful for women who have large, sagging breasts.
+So you know the underwire wouldn’t poke you or be uncomfortable, it must be built into your bra in a shape that matches your natural breasts.

 Making sure you find a bra with the features mentioned above will help to ensure your breasts are supported, especially when you have D cups and larger.
 When looking for a supportive bra to hold in your assets, take a look at these recommendations!